TedTschopp/tedt.org/_posts/Homepage/Projects/2017-17-17-Random-Constellations.md

 mathjax:

-order: 11
+order: 15
 ---

-An application I threw together to output a bunch of Procedurally generated star constellations.
+**Overview:** An application I threw together to output a bunch of Procedurally generated star constellations.

+**Technology Used:** Twitter and Mastodon Bots, JavaScript and HTML

+**Role:** Full Stack